datazoompuc/datazoom.saude/README.md

 detailed information about births in Brazil.
-This data is extracted from Live Birth Certificates (DNVs) and includes information about the newborn, such as sex, weight, and gestational age, as well as data about the mother, such as age, number of children, and health conditions.
+This data is extracted from Live Birth Certificates (DNVs) and includes information about the newborn, such as sex, weight, and gestational age, as well as data about the mother, such as age, number of children and health conditions (since 1994 to present).
 SINASC is essential for monitoring maternal and child health and generating relevant indicators for public health policy formulation.

 ------------------------------------------------------------------------